 Details from the Host:

-- Nestled underneath towering Douglas Fir trees, this fully equipped tiny house in a tree provides amazing views of the lush forest and Lake Pondilla, along with immediate access to miles of mixed use trails and easy access to two beaches on the Admiralty Inlet.
+• Nestled underneath towering Douglas Fir trees, this fully equipped tiny house in a tree provides amazing views of the lush forest and Lake Pondilla.
+It also has immediate access to miles of mixed-use trails and easy access to two beaches on the Admiralty Inlet.

-- The 500 square foot treehouse was designed by Pete Nelson–renowned treehouse builder, owner of Treehouse Point, and star of the Treehouse Masters TV show.
+• The 500-square-foot treehouse was designed by Pete Nelson, a renowned treehouse builder, owner of Treehouse Point, and star of the Treehouse Masters TV show.

-- The main floor of the treehouse contains an open kitchen and living room area, a table for four, a master bedroom, and a conventional bathroom with standing shower.
-The master bedroom contains a queen size bed and limited but sufficient storage space.
-A ship’s ladder provides access to the loft area which contains a seating area and a television with limited programming.
+• The main floor of the treehouse contains an open kitchen and living room area, a table for four, a master bedroom, and a conventional bathroom with a standing shower.
+The master bedroom contains a queen-sized bed and limited but sufficient storage space.
+A ship’s ladder provides access to the loft area, which includes a seating area and a television with limited programming.

-- The couch in the loft easily converts to a comfortable double sized bed for a second sleeping area.
-High speed Wi-Fi throughout the treehouse and patio enables guests to stay connected access streaming services without limitations.
+• The couch in the loft easily converts to a comfortable double-sized bed for a second sleeping area.
+High-speed Wi-Fi throughout the treehouse and patio enables guests to stay connected and access streaming services without limitations.

-- The tiny-house style kitchen is equipped with dishes and utensils for four and has the following appliances: a single burner convection cook top, an air fryer toaster oven, a microwave, and 6-quart InstaPot.
+• The tiny-house-style kitchen is equipped with dishes and utensils for four.
+It has the following appliances: a single-burner convection cooktop, an air fryer toaster oven, a microwave, and a 6-quart InstaPot.

-- A propane grill is also available on the patio; however, the propane fuel is provided on a best effort basis and is not guaranteed.
+• A propane grill is also available on the patio; however, the fuel is provided on a best-effort basis and is not guaranteed.

-- Unfortunately, the treehouse is not currently appropriate for or open to pets or children under the age of 12.
-Please contact the host if you would like further information.
+• Unfortunately, the treehouse is not currently appropriate for or open to pets or children under the age of 12.
+Please get in touch with the host if you would like further information.

-- The treehouse is diver friendly.
-Rinsing and drying space for equipment is available in the covered area under the treehouse platform.
-Please contact the host if you are a diver to coordinate the additional details.
+• The treehouse is diver-friendly.
+Equipment rinse and dry space is available in the covered area under the treehouse platform.
+If you are a diver, please contact the host to coordinate the additional details.

-- Additionally, the loft area, which includes the TV and second sleeping space, is accessible by a ship’s ladder.
-People uncomfortable going up and down a ladder will not be able to access this floor and its amenities.
+• Additionally, the loft area, which includes the TV and second sleeping space, is accessible by a ship’s ladder.
+People who are uncomfortable going up and down a ladder will not be able to access this floor and its amenities.

 Learn More: